 - Forex is not as volatile as it may seem.

 Virtually all of the financial markets have come to the point that most of the small intraday movements are caught and executed by trading robots (high-frequency traders or HFTs).
 This is why scalping has practically died (we will cover this in more detail in another lesson).
 Many traders have switched to swing trading on the daily timeframe and open positions with long time horizons that can last for several days, a week, or even longer.
 From the perspective of risk management, they look much more interesting than the intraday ones.
 We will cover this in another lesson.

-To come back to overclocking the deposit, such a strategy may mean that in any given day, you may not have very many good opportunities to open a position.
+To come back to overclocking the deposit, such a strategy may mean that on any given day, you may not have very many good opportunities to open a position.
 Therefore, it is better to make one good trade than 10 average ones.
 If you make 1 good trade a day, you can take great risks.

 HOW DO I OVERCLOCK THE DEPOSIT?

 This lesson would be incomplete if I did not share my tactics of overclocking the deposit.
-In fact, I fit the description of the trader who did not change his strategy or risk management much after growing the account equity through overclocking.
+I fit the description of the trader who did not change his strategy or risk management much after growing the account equity through overclocking.

 I try to make a few good trades each day that the market is open, with one condition: